 A: Contact the Office of the Associate Dean for Academic Affairs (714-444-4141, ext.
 111) as soon as possible in advance of the test in order to request consideration for exam relief, i.e., taking the test at another time.
 Exam relief is not readily granted and proof of illness or other need for exam relief must be provided.
 Under no circumstances should you contact your professor to tell them that you are too ill to take the test, as that might compromise test anonymity and is in violation of school policy.
 Students receiving Americans with Disabilities Act accommodations who seek exam relief due to illness or other reasons should contact the Office of the Associate Dean for Academic Affairs at 714-444-4141 ext.
 111.

-Q: Who do I see about transcripts, grades and ranking requests?
+Q: Who do I see about transcripts, grades, ranking requests and letter of good standing?

 Q: What do I do if I need medical attention?

 A: If an emergency and you are on campus, you should call 911 and then immediately notify Campus Safety (714-444-4141, ext.
 401).

 Q: Does the law school have a Health Center?

 A: No, but Whittier College has a Health Center and the law students are entitled to use it.
 Please visit http://www.whittier.edu/Students/HealthAndWellness/HealthCenter/ for further information.

 Q: Does the law school require health insurance?